 I had made plans to travel back to Delaware County so I could see Jen before she left for school.
 Jen had agreed to this, but as the day in question neared, I could not get her on the phone.
 I traveled to my parent’s house anyway, taking two buses and one train to get there.
-I had been day-drinking, and when I called Jen, she insisted she didn’t have access to a car.
+I had been day drinking, and when I called Jen, she insisted she didn’t have access to a car.
 I gave Jen the address of a bar where I would be, and she showed up unexpectedly around 9 PM.
 My demeanor was off-putting.
 I kept reintroducing Jen to a handful of people whom she had already met.
 Jen left alone – and unhappy – a few hours later.

 Jen was gone now, back at Shippensburg, but I would think of her throughout September, whenever I passed that lazy cigar tree in the park.
 I’d envision Jen on autumn nights as if she was meandering the promenade – cigarette in-hand, wearing a cable-knit sweater that ran two sizes too big.
 We had shared this thing that maintained no integrity whatsoever.
-And it was because of it her sudden absence left a void … some emotional hurt based on having rediscovered each other after so much time, and determining in the end that neither one of us was especially proud of who or what we
+And it was because of it her sudden absence left a void … some emotional hurt based on having rediscovered each other after so much time, and determining in the end that neither one of us was especially proud of who or what we had become.